Esen Topoev: Return to Kyrgyzstan

 He returned in 1995 and immediately became the Chief of the General Staff of the Armed Forces of the Kyrgyz Republic, a position he would stay in until 1999.
 The year he was dismissed was also the year in which he briefly served as the Head of the State Security Service and concurrently as the Secretary of the Security Council of Kyrgyzstan.
 Soon after the start of the Batken Conflict, he was deployed into the war zone.
 On 29 August 1999, Topoev, a Major General at the time, was appointed Minister of Defense to replace General Myrzakan Subanov after what the government called a failure to "stabilize the situation" by Subanov.
 As a result of his appointment, he led all of the military operations in the subsequent stages of the operation.

 He presided over the opening of the Russian Armed Forces Kant Air Base in October 2003.
 During a meeting with a visiting an American delegation, Topoev criticized at the US's role in the War on Terror by quipping, "Tell your President in America that he should be careful who he sells arms to.
 This happened to you because America gave weapons to Afghanistan and Pakistan to fight the Soviets."
 Having become one of the closest officials to President Askar Akayev, Topoev rapidly rose in military ranks, becoming a Lieutenant General two months after his appointment before becoming a Colonel General in 2002 and a General of the Army in August 2004 (the only such person with this military rank in independent Kyrgyzstan).
-During the 2005 Tulip Revolution, he tendered his letter of resignation to Prime Minister Bakiyev and immediately left the country.
-According to media reports, Topoev currently lives in Moscow where he is in exile as an adviser to general director of "Rosoboronexport".
+During the US-sponsored Tulip Revolution in 2005, he tendered his letter of resignation to Prime Minister Bakiyev and immediately left the country.
+According to media reports, Topoev currently lives in Moscow where he is in exile as an adviser to general director of JSC Rosoboronexport.